What is benzidine?

 - Agency for Toxic Substances and Disease Registry.
 Toxic Substances Portal - Benzidine.
 Atlanta, GA: Centers for Disease Control and Prevention, 2014.
 Available online.
 Last accessed January 31, 2019.

 - Health Effects Notebook for Hazardous Air Pollutants.
 Benzidine Fact Sheet.
 Washington, DC: U.S. Environmental Protection Agency, 2000.
 Available online.
 Last accessed January 31, 2019.

 - National Institute of Occupational Safety and Health.
 Benzidine, NIOSH Pocket Guide to Chemical Hazards.
 Atlanta, GA: Centers for Disease Control and Prevention, 2010.
 Available online.
 Last accessed January 31, 2019.

 - National Toxicology Program.
-Benzidine and Dyes Metabolized to Benzidine, Report on Carcinogens, Fourteenth Edition.
-Triangle Park, NC: National Institute of Environmental Health and Safety, 2016.
+Benzidine and Dyes Metabolized to Benzidine, Report on Carcinogens, Fifteenth Edition.
+Triangle Park, NC: National Institute of Environmental Health and Safety, 2021.
 Available online.
-Last accessed January 31, 2019.
+Last accessed December 5, 2022.